-- 1. Containers in which animals are transported must be handled with care, and must not be thrown, dropped or knocked over.
-Where possible, they must be loaded and unloaded horizontally and mechanically. - 2.
-Animals delivered in containers with perforated or flexible bottoms must be unloaded with particular care in order to avoid injury.
-Where appropriate, animals must be unloaded from the containers individually. - 3.
-Animals which have been transported in containers must be slaughtered as soon as possible; otherwise they must if necessary be watered and fed in accordance with point II.9.
+1. Containers in which animals are transported must be handled with care, and must not be thrown, dropped or knocked over.
+Where possible, they must be loaded and unloaded horizontally and mechanically.

+2. Animals delivered in containers with perforated or flexible bottoms must be unloaded with particular care in order to avoid injury.
+Where appropriate, animals must be unloaded from the containers individually.

+3. Animals which have been transported in containers must be slaughtered as soon as possible, otherwise they must if necessary be watered and fed in accordance with Part II provision 9 of this Schedule.

-ANNEX B
+SCHEDULE B